BYLAWS OF THE FRAMINGHAM AMATEUR RADIO ASSOCIATION, INC. (FARA), Approved May 06, 2021

 4.1.2 Board Meeting

-A quorum shall consist of three or more Officers, or two Officers and at least three other Members.
+A quorum shall consist of three or more Officers, or two Officers and at least three other members.
+The Board Meeting may continue to meet for discussion, without a quorum, if an Officer supports the discussion, but minutes will not be required, and no vote can be taken.

 4.2 General Meetings

-A General Meeting is intended to be attended by the maximum reasonable number of the Members of the Association.
-Said meeting should be scheduled at a time and place so as to reasonably allow the maximum number of Members to attend.
-Such meeting shall conduct such business as the Membership shall deem appropriate, except where restricted by these By-Laws.
+A General Meeting is intended to be attended by the maximum reasonable number of the members of the Association.
+Said meeting should be scheduled at a time and place so as to reasonably allow the maximum number to attend.
+Such meeting shall conduct such business as the Membership shall deem appropriate, except where restricted by these bylaws.

 4.3 Regular Meeting